TorbenSDJohansen/HANA/README.md

 - [ ] License: Specifically for RA and ResNet, where code taken elsewhere.
 Also for datasets
 - [x] Reformat US census labels to remove spaces
 - [ ] Make sure lexicons up to date
+- [ ] Where to share model weights?

 ## Citing